bgourlie/rs-nes/README.md

 ### Debugger

-The emulator can be compiled with debugger support.
-The debugger exposes HTTP endpoints and a websocket endpoint that the debugger front-end interfaces with.
-You can find the debugger front-end [here](https://github.com/bgourlie/rs-nes-debugger-frontend).
-You can see it in action on [youtube](https://www.youtube.com/watch?v=YC2FvozglPc).
+The old debugger has been removed as I refactor the code.
+Checkout [this](https://github.com/bgourlie/rs-nes/commit/178a96a514f0f49d25842c86e83a8b7617be78a7) commit to use the debugger.
+The demo for the debugger can be seen on [youtube](https://www.youtube.com/watch?v=YC2FvozglPc).

 ### Running

-The examples folder contains the actual entrypoint files that I use to run and test the emulator.
-The three hastily named files and their purpose are:

-- **functional_test_rom.rs** runs a headless emulator in debugger mode and is hardcoded to execute the functional test rom located at `/test_roms/6502_function_test.bin`.
-You can invoke this example using the following command: `RUST_LOG=rs_nes cargo run --example functional_test_rom --all-features`.

-- **nes_rom.rs** runs a headless emulator in debugger mode that takes as a command line argument the location of the rom you want to execute.
-You can invoke this example using the following command: `RUST_LOG=rs_nes cargo run --example nes_rom --all-features -- /path/to/rom.nes`.

-- **real_time.rs** runs the emulator real-time and takes as a command line argument the location of the rom you want to execute.
-You can invoke this example using the following command: `RUST_LOG=rs_nes cargo run --example real_time --all-features --release -- /path/to/rom.nes`.
+`cargo run --bin native_client --release --features="native_client"  -- path/to/rom.nes`

 ### Current Status

-The CPU is fully-implemented and tested.
-The PPU is fairly accurately emulated but has a few minor bugs.
-Audio is not implemented yet.
-It can only run games using mapper 0, or NROM, so only early games (Mario Bros., Super Mario Bros., Excite Bike, etc) will run.
+- The CPU is fully-implemented and well-tested.
+- The PPU is fairly accurately emulated but has a few minor bugs.
+- Audio is not implemented yet.
+- Mappers
+  - NROM (Mario Bros., Super Mario Bros., Excite Bike, etc)
+  - UxROM is partially implemented (Mega Man, Castlevania, Contra, etc)

 ### Controls